A Charge Constraint in BMN: Review of Aspects of BMN

-where $\sigma^k$ is a Pauli matrix ($k=1,2$ or $3$) and $g^{mn}$ are Clebsch–Gordan coefficients that relate anti-symmetrized products of fundamental representations of $SU(4)$ to fundamental representations of $SO(6)$.
+where $\sigma^k$ is a Pauli matrix ($k=1,2$ or $3$) and $g^{mn}$ are Clebsch–Gordan coefficients that relate anti-symmetrized products of fundamental representations of $SU(4)$ to the fundamental representation of $SO(6)$.
 A simplification of formula (\ref{anticom}) is given in